 - a security code (that is generated uniquely for each plugin-update period)

 When a user shares their feature request: (pro version only)

 - The username

 Purchase Code Verification

-With every request, the plugin sends, we have to make sure you’re allowed to get information (you’re a paid customer).
+With every request the plugin sends, we have to make sure you’re allowed to get certain information (if you’re a paid customer).
 To verify your purchase my server connects to the Envato API to verify your purchase code.
 With that, Envato returns the following information that could be used to identify you as a person:

 - purchase code

 - the IP address of your web server